PigeonProtocolConsortium/pigeon_rs_core/README.md

 ## Credits

-A project of the [Pigeon Protocol Consortium](https://tildegit.org/PigeonProtocolConsortium).
+A project of the [PigeonProtocolConsortium](https://tildegit.org/PigeonProtocolConsortium).
 See [the spec](https://tildegit.org/PigeonProtocolConsortium/Protocol-Spec) for further information.

 ## License

 A rust crate for the core of Pigeon (the API).

-Copyright (C) 2020 PigenProtocolConsortium
+Copyright (C) 2020 PigeonProtocolConsortium

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free